Declaration and Payment of Taxes

 Payment of Duties and GST can be made via the following payment modes:

-- Visa or Master credit cards on the Customs@SG Mobile App and Web Application
+- Visa, Mastercard or American Express on the Customs@SG Web Application

 How to declare?